-In our capacity as statutory auditors of ID LOGISTICS GROUP SA and appointed independent third-party agency accredited by COFRAC under number 3-10481, we hereby submit our report on the consolidated staff, social and environmental information for the year ended December 31, 2017 as presented in the management report (hereinafter the "CSR Information"), pursuant to the provisions of Article L. 225-102-1 of the French Commercial Code.
+In our capacity as Statutory Auditor of ID Logistics Group, appointed as independent third party and accredited by COFRAC under number 3-1048 (scope of accreditation available at www.cofrac.fr), we hereby report to you on the consolidated non financial statement for the year ended December 31, 2018 (hereinafter the "Statement"), presented in the group management report pursuant to the legal and regulatory provisions of Articles L. 225-102-1, R. 225-105 and R. 225-105-1 of the French Commercial Code (Code de commerce).